-Matilda Werner With Her Grandson Andrei Popper
+Matilda Werner, Andrei Popper And Ana Werner

-This is my maternal grandmother, Matilda Werner, with me in 1917 in Arad.
+This is my grandmother Matilda Werner with me and my cousin Ana in 1923 in Arad.

 My maternal grandmother, Matilda Pollak, who became a Werner after she got married, was a housewife.
-Grandfather Carol and Grandmother Matilda lived in Simand.
-In 1892, they moved to Arad.
 Grandmother Matilda was in charge of the household; she went to the synagogue for the two great holidays: the New Year and the Day of Atonement.
 She didn't keep the kashrut and wasn't too religious; she did light the candles on Sabbath.
 In Arad, the Werner grandparents lived in the center of the town, in the house that had been bought by my great-grandparents.
-It was the first house that the Communists demolished.
-When the nationalization of the houses came, their house was on the list, even though my mother was the rightful owner.
 This is the house where I was born.